Commuter rail: Eastern Europe

 The Proastiakos (Προαστιακός; "suburban") is Greece's suburban railway (commuter rail) services, which are run by TrainOSE, on infrastructure owned by the Hellenic Railways Organisation (OSE).
 There are three Proastiakos networks, servicing the country's three largest cities: Athens, Thessaloniki and Patras.
 In particular, the Athenian network is undergoing modifications to completely separate it from mainline traffic, by re-routing the tracks via a tunnel underneath the city center.
 A similar project is planned for the Patras network, whereas a new line is due to be constructed for the Thessalonian network.

 In Romania, the first commuter trains were introduced in December 2019.
 They operate between Bucharest and Funduea or Buftea.

 BG Voz is an urban rail system that serves Belgrade.
 It currently has only two routes, with plans for further expansion.
-Between early 1990s and mid-2010s, there was another system, known as Beovoz, that was used to provide mass-transit service within the Belgrade metropolitan area, as well as to nearby towns, similarly to RER in Paris.
+Between the early 1990s and mid-2010s, there was another system, known as Beovoz, that was used to provide mass-transit service within the Belgrade metropolitan area, as well as to nearby towns, similarly to RER in Paris.
 Beovoz had more lines and far more stops than the current system.
 However, it was abandoned in favor of more accurate BG Voz, mostly due to inefficiency.
 While current services rely mostly on the existing infrastructure, any further development means furthering capacities (railways expansion and new trains).
 Plans for further extension of system include another two lines, one of which should reach Belgrade Nikola Tesla Airport.

 In Russia, Ukraine and some other countries of the former Soviet Union, electrical multiple unit passenger suburban trains called Elektrichka are widespread.
 The first such system in Russia is the Oranienbaum Electric Line in St. Petersburg.
 In Moscow the Beskudnikovskaya railway branch existed between the 1940s and 1980s.
 The trains that shuttled along it did not go to the main lines, so it was a city transport.
 Today there are the Moscow Central Circle and the Moscow Central Diameters.

 In Turkey, Marmaray line stations from Sirkeci to Halkalı are located at the European side.
-Overground section between Kazlıçeşme and Sirkeci, stations such as Cankurtaran, are closed since 2013.

 Americas

 North America

 In the United States, Canada, Costa Rica, El Salvador and Mexico regional passenger rail services are provided by governmental or quasi-governmental agencies, with the busiest and most expansive rail networks located in the Northeastern US, California, and Eastern Canada.
-Most North American commuter railways utilize diesel locomotive propulsion, with the exception of services in New York City, Philadelphia, Chicago, Denver, and Mexico City; New York's commuter rail lines use a combination of third rail and overhead wire power generation, while Chicago only has two out of twelve services that are electrified.
-Many newer and proposed systems in Canada and the United States are often are geared to serving peak-hour commutes as opposed to the regional rail systems of Europe, East Asia, and Australia.
+Most North American commuter railways utilize diesel locomotive propulsion, with the exception of services in New York City, Philadelphia, Chicago, Denver, San Francisco, and Mexico City; New York's commuter rail lines use a combination of third rail and overhead wire power generation, while Chicago only has two out of twelve services that are electrified.
+Many newer and proposed systems in Canada and the United States are often geared to serving peak-hour commutes as opposed to the all-day systems of Europe, East Asia, and Australia.

 United States

-Eight commuter rail systems in the United States carried over ten million trips in 2018, those being in descending order:
+Eight commuter rail systems in the United States carried over ten million trips each in 2018, those being in descending order: